-Randomization shall be through a treatment allocation generator hosted on the research page of a dedicated research website replicating the previously successful methodology from the Peritoneal VAC trial.
+Randomization shall be through a treatment allocation generator hosted on the dedicated COOL study research page (www.coolstudy.ca) replicating the previously successful methodology from the Peritoneal VAC trial.
 This site is freely open to the public.
 The ability to enroll a patient however, can only be accessed with a Password by any member of the surgical/anesthesia/critical care medicine/nursing team, thus freeing the senior surgeon to concentrate on care.
-When an appropriate patient is recognized, the research website will be accessed, simple identifiers of the patient will be entered, and treatment allocation (CLOSED with fascial closure or OPEN with AbTHera placement) associated with this entry will be generated.
+When an appropriate patient is recognized, the research website will be accessed, simple identifiers of the patient will be entered, and treatment allocation (CLOSED with fascial closure or OPEN with AbThera ANPPT placement associated with this entry will be generated.
+Prior to Allocation however, decision support software ensures that the patient meets the inclusion criteria for Complicated Intra-peritoneal Sepsis, and then assists the operative team to ensure that the case of intra-peritoneal sepsis is severe enough to meet one of the three inclusion thresholds .
+Only at this point will the webpage permit the operating team to randomize the patient and generate the treatment allocation.
+It should be noted that as long as a non-scrubbed team member can access an intra-operative computer the operating surgeon can supervise the recruitment and randomization in a few minutes without breaking scrub.
 To ensure close balance of the numbers in each of the two treatment groups a variable block size randomization will be used.